 Chef Todd Richards knows precisely what he wants to experience whether dining out in the Atlanta area or in Chicago, New York City or San Francisco.
 The author of the critically-acclaimed cookbook, “Soul: A Chef’s Evolution in 150 Recipes.”
 Publisher’s Weekly, The Atlantic and several other publications included his cookbook among the best of 2018.
 Yet, his first priority in choosing a favorite restaurant might surprise you.
 “As a chef, most people would think I would focus only on food; but service is the most important aspect of dining,” says Richards.

-The chef and owner of Richards’ Southern Fried in Atlanta also oversees two other award-winning restaurants as the culinary director of Jackmont Hospitality, award-winning One Flew South and Chicken + Beer at Hartsfield-Jackson Atlanta International Airport.
+The chef and owner of Richards’ Southern Fried in Atlanta, Georgia also oversees two other award-winning restaurants as the culinary director of Jackmont Hospitality, award-winning One Flew South and Chicken + Beer at Hartsfield-Jackson Atlanta International Airport.
 He speaks from experience when he says teamwork between the cooks in the kitchen and the servers in the front of the house matters.
 “Most people will go to a restaurant with good food and excellent service; most will never go for excellent food and okay service.”

 The two-time James Beard semifinalist for Best Chef: Southeast graciously provided an extensive list of his favorite restaurants.
 Here are his answers to our questions about top dining choices, along with those of other successful chefs and culinary celebrities.

 Favorite Places to Dine in Town: Chef Richards prefers to dine within three miles of his home when he is in Atlanta.
 He chooses comfortable, refined service over formal dining.
 His favorites consistently serve food that is delicious and as described on the menu.
 The chef’s top choices:

 Spring Marietta – This is a small neighborhood restaurant serving seasonal and sustainable food featuring ingredients from local farmers and artisans.